liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### What changed?

-The class `AssetPublisherUtil` from the `portal-service` module has been moved to the module `AssetPublisher` and it is no longer a part of the public API.
+The class `AssetPublisherUtil` from the `portal-kernel` module has been moved to the module `AssetPublisher` and it is no longer a part of the public API.

 #### Who is affected?